b-lukaszuk/RJ_BS_eng/contents/prediction.md

 ## Simple Linear Regression {#sec:pred_simple_lin_reg}

-We began previous chapter (@sec:association_lin_relation) with the relation between water fall volume and biomass of two plants of amazon rain forest.
+We began the previous chapter (@sec:association_lin_relation) with describing the relation between water fall volume and biomass of two plants of amazon rain forest.
 Let's revisit the problem.

 ```jl
 s = """